Don Leo Jonathan: Professional wrestling career

 Canada eventually became home to Jonathan in the early 1960s as he settled in the Vancouver suburb of Langley.
 Making Vancouver his home base, he competed frequently for NWA All Star Wrestling, winning five Pacific Coast Heavyweight titles between 1970 and 1977, the NWA World Tag Team title (with Dominic DeNucci) in 1966, and a record 18 Canadian Tag Team titles between 1964 and 1978, as well as challenging for the NWA World Heavyweight Championship against such titleholders as Kiniski, Dory Funk, Jr. and Jack Brisco; he also engaged in feuds with Kiniski and Dutch Savage in All Star, as well as teaming with them.

 On May 31, 1972, in what was billed as the "match of the century," Jonathan defeated Le Géant Jean Ferré (André the Giant) by disqualification.
 On September 7, 1972, in a match which was billed as the "Battle of the Giants" Jonathan had a rematch against André, this time losing by disqualification.
+Jonathan would make his debut in Japan in 1972, working for International Wrestling Enterprise.
+He later worked for All Japan Pro Wrestling from 1973 to 1978.
 In 1973 he wrestled in the WWWF and fought Pedro Morales for the championship as a heel.
+A year alter in 1974 he fought Bruno Sammartino for the championship.
 Late in his career, he appeared as one of the wrestlers in the 1978 Sylvester Stallone movie Paradise Alley.

-Jonathan teamed with André the Giant and Roddy Piper to defeat The Sheepherders and Buddy Rose in Vancouver on March 10, 1980, His final match was a lost to Otto Wanz in Graz, Austria on July 12, 1980 before retiring from the ring that year.
+Jonathan teamed with André the Giant and Roddy Piper to defeat The Sheepherders and Buddy Rose in Vancouver on March 10, 1980, His final match was a loss to Otto Wanz in Graz, Austria on July 12, 1980 before retiring from the ring that year.

 On November 5, 2005, he appeared at an event in Surrey, British Columbia, presented by Top Ranked Wrestling (prior to its purchase by NWA: Extreme Canadian Championship Wrestling) to be honored in a special ceremony for his contributions to the sport.
 On May 20, 2006, he was inducted into the Professional Wrestling Hall of Fame in Amsterdam, New York.